-Pillar Two – how it will work
+Pillar Two – how it works

-Pillar Two – how it will work
+Pillar Two – how it works

 The OECD (Organisation for Economic Cooperation and Development) Pillar Two framework seeks to address the tax challenges arising from the digitalisation of the economy with wide-reaching implications for many international businesses.
-The main purpose is to reduce incentives for base erosion and profit shifting by limiting tax competition among countries, this is to be achieved through ensuring that large multinational groups pay a minimum level of tax on the profits arising in each jurisdiction in which they operate.
+The main purpose is to reduce incentives for base erosion and profit shifting by limiting tax competition among countries.
+This is to be achieved through ensuring that large multinational groups pay a minimum level of tax on the profits arising in each jurisdiction in which they operate.

 Which businesses do OECD Pillar Two rules apply to?

-• Tax havens, low-tax jurisdictions and jurisdictions with territorial regimes
+- Tax havens, low-tax jurisdictions and jurisdictions with territorial regimes

-• Notional interest deduction regimes
+- Notional interest deduction regimes

-• IP (Intellectual Property) boxes and other similar incentives regimes including tax holidays
+- IP (Intellectual Property) boxes and other similar incentives regimes including tax holidays

-• Certain tax credit regimes
+- Certain tax credit regimes

-• Low-taxed financing, IP and global centralisation arrangements.
+- Low-taxed financing, IP and global centralisation arrangements.

 Every global organisation with global revenues of €750m or more will need to act to be compliant with Pillar Two.
 In addition, organisations that are close to the threshold will need to actively monitor whether they continue to fall outside of scope and, if on a growth trajectory, take action to prepare for Pillar Two compliance when they cross the revenue threshold.

-The impact of M&A activity may bring groups or entities in scope, or take them out of scope, and the impact if this will need to be considered in transactional documentation and processes, such as due diligence.
+The impact of M&A activity may bring groups or entities in scope, or take them out of scope, immediately and the impact if this will need to be considered in transactional documentation and processes, such as due diligence.

 Pillar Two will have both short and long-term impacts.
 In scope MNEs should expect a significant increase in their compliance burden as the calculations needed are complex and many of the data points required may not currently be tracked, requiring updates to your systems and changes to existing compliance processes.

-"We have a dedicated global team made up of International Corporate Tax, Tax Accounting and Tax Technology experts who can advise and assist you and your business with planning for Pillar Two compliance.
-Through our global network, we can provide consistency and a joined-up approach to Pillar Two."
+We have a dedicated global team made up of International Corporate Tax, Tax Accounting and Tax Technology experts who can advise and assist you and your business with planning for Pillar Two impact, training, compliance and reporting.
+Through our global network, we can provide consistency and a joined-up approach to Pillar Two.

 What are the Pillar Two Rules?